warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     This directory is automatically created and removed when you add/remove domains through the CTRL protocol (or 'CtrlClnt').

-    When a mail from 'USER@DOMAIN' is received by the server, the domain 'DOMAIN' is to be handled locally, and the standard users/aliases lookup fails, a file named 'USER.tab' is searched inside '$MAIL_ROOT/cmdaliases/DOMAIN'.
+    When a mail for 'USER@DOMAIN' is received by the server, the domain 'DOMAIN' is to be handled locally, and the standard users/aliases lookup fails, a file named 'USER.tab' is searched inside '$MAIL_ROOT/cmdaliases/DOMAIN'.
 If such file is found, commands listed